onkwehonwe | haudenosaunee | kanien'kehá ka | wakhskare:wake

 Dawn is a community-engaged visual and media artist who advocates for equality and facilitates the creation of informed opinions of Indigenous cultures.
 Dawn's background in the arts, business marketing and management is combined with her creativity to bring customers the very best representation.

-Pass The Feather is a company born from the Aboriginal Arts Collective of Canada.
+Pass The Feather is a company born from the Indigenous Arts Collective of Canada 2016 programming.

 work and education

 Dawn is the organizer of the Indigenous Women's Arts and Entrepreneurship Conference.
 This event is held at Willis College in the St. Laurent Shopping Centre, Ottawa and offers free traditional Indigenous arts workshops to hundreds of Indigenous women.
 The conference also boasts a diverse vendor membership; dozens of artists sell their products in the shopping centre during the IAC.

 Dawn dedicated many years of volunteer work for the Sixties Scoop Network / National Indigenous Survivors of Child Welfare Network committee as the creator of their logo and graphic designs for social media, print and web.
 Other web and graphic design work includes Century 21 Central America (1999), All Image Promotions (1994-1998), Congress of Aboriginal Peoples (Walking In Her Moccasins), Millside Ceramics, the Grey Bruce Aboriginal Qimmiq Team and 15 years serving the veterinary industry.